• Skip to primary navigation

 Mixed Berry galette

-Because you just roll this loaded berry galette out into a thin circle, with the edges left slightly uneven, you will love just how unfussy they are, and how beautiful it will look even with a few imperfections.
+Because you just roll this loaded berry galette out into a thin circle, with the edges left slightly uneven, you will love just how unfussy it is, and how beautiful it will look even with a few imperfections.

 A galette is a type of free-form flat pie that originated in France and is normally made with a simple dough.
 The word "galette" comes from the French word "galet" - when it was known as a gale - the term simply refers to a 'flat cake'.